einkelflugle/chat/README.md

 npm install
 ```
 3.
-Install MongoDB and setup a MongoDB database.
+Install, setup and run a MongoDB database.

-If authentication is enabled, chat will try to login with the configured username and password (see next step).
+If you enable authentication for MongoDB (using the ```--auth``` flag), chat will try to log in with the configured username and password (see next step).

 4.
 Modify the project's config to suit your needs.